Annapurna Circuit trek

 Flying into Kathmandu on a clear day is in itself an unforgettable experience.
 The Himalayan peaks are only a short distance north of the capital of Nepal as seen from the plane.
 After customs, you will pass into the passenger pick-up area outside the building.
 You will see a Mountain Company signboard.
 Our representative will be waiting to welcome you to Nepal.
 After transferring to your hotel we will give you a full trek briefing.
 The rest of the day will be yours to explore Kathmandu and to make final preparations for the trek.
 You will hear the Nepalese word for hello ‘Namaste’, you will never forget that word after this holiday.

-We leave Kathmandu early in the morning by private bus.
+We leave Kathmandu in the morning by private vehicle.
 It is a scenic drive with occasional glimpses of mountain peaks.
 At Dumre we turn off the Pokhara highway.
-We drive north following Marsyangdi River to Besisahar.
-We drive beyond this town passing a new hydro-plant built at Bhulbule by the Chinese.
-We arrive at Ngadi and change vehicles from our bus to local jeeps.
-We continue the drive to Jagat where we camp in the garden of a lodge.
+We drive north following the Marsyangdi River to Besisahar.
+We break the drive to Dharapani by staying the night at Besisahar as it is too far to drive to the roadhead in one day from Kathmandu.
+The Gateway Himalaya Resort is the best place to stay near Besisahar.

-From Dharapani we climb up to the village of Bagarchap.
+From Dharapani, we start walking the Annapurna Circuit by climbing up to the village of Bagarchap.
 Then we walk through the forest following the river to Chame.
-Today, there are great views of Annapurna II (7,937m) and Lamjung Himal (6,932m) up the valley.
+Today we have views of Annapurna II (7,937m) and Lamjung Himal (6,932m) up the valley.
 If you look back you will be able to see Manaslu (8,154m) and Peak 29 (7,833m).

 Leaving Chame you pass some mani walls and a little further there is a water-turned prayer wheel.
 After the suspension bridge the valley widens and Pisang Peak (6,091m) becomes visible.

-We take the high level route to Manang taking 7 hours.
-There is also the option to take the low route taking only 5 hours along the valley floor.
-The high route starts by crossing the river outside Pisang.
-We follow a path which passes by a lake and a long mani wall.
-There is a long climb along a switchback path to the village of Ghyaru.
+We take the NATT trail on the high-level route to Manang as this is much more scenic than taking the low route along the valley floor.
+This trail starts by crossing the river outside Pisang and passes by a lake then a long mani wall.
+There is a climb along a switchback path to the village of Ghyaru (3,670m).
 We will stop at one of the tea houses and enjoy the stunning view of Annapurna II and IV.
-From Ghyaru we follow a high traverse to the next village called Ngawal.
-Finally you descend back to the valley floor and rejoin the main trail to continue to Braga and Manang.
+From Ghyaru we follow a high traverse to the next village called Ngawal (3,660m).
+Finally, we descend back to the valley floor and rejoin the main trail to continue to Braga and Manang.

-It is important to have an extra few days in Manang help acclimatisation to the high altitude.
-This will help us as we start the climb towards the Thorong La.
+It is important to have an extra few days in Manang to help with acclimatisation to the high altitude.
+This is essential as we start the climb towards the Thorong La.
 There are lots of options for day walks around Manang.
-One possibility is to walk to Khangsar village on the way to Tilicho Lake or a longer walk to Ice Lake above Braga.
+One possibility is to walk to Khangsar village (3,755m) on the way to Tilicho Lake or a longer walk to Ice Lake (4,600m) above Braga.
 It is well worth visiting the gompa above Braga.
 It is also worth attending the Himalayan Rescue Association afternoon lecture.
 This gives useful information about altitude and acclimatisation.

-It is important to have an extra few days in Manang help acclimatisation to the high altitude.
-This will help us as we start the climb towards the Thorong La.
+It is important to have an extra few days in Manang to help with acclimatisation to the high altitude.
+This is essential as we start the climb towards the Thorong La.
 There are lots of options for day walks around Manang.
-One possibility is to walk to Khangsar village on the way to Tilicho Lake or a longer walk to Ice Lake above Braga.
+One possibility is to walk to Khangsar village (3,755m) on the way to Tilicho Lake or a longer walk to Ice Lake (4,600m) above Braga.
 It is well worth visiting the gompa above Braga.
 It is also worth attending the Himalayan Rescue Association afternoon lecture.
 This gives useful information about altitude and acclimatisation.

 Today is a shorter walk taking about 3 to 4 hours.
 By having a gradual ascent towards Thorung La helps your body adapt to the high altitude.
 It is a good idea to go for an afternoon walk.
 This helps the acclimatisation process by "climb high, sleep low".
 You can either walk up the valley and back to the lodge or climb the ridge behind the village.